Shawn-Nichol/AndroidKotlinGuide/Components/Activity/Fragment/03) How to Create a Fragment.md

 - android:tag

 ## Declare in a layout
-You can specify the layout provoerties for the fragment as if it were a view.
+You can specify the layout properties for the fragment as if it were a view.
 The <fragment> element specifies the fragment to instantiate in the layout.
 When the system creates the activity layout, it instantiates each fragment specified in the layout and calls the onCreateView() method for each one, to retrieve each fragment's layout.
 The system inserts the View returned by the fragment directly in place of the fragment element.

 ```
 <?xml version="1.0" encoding="utf-8"?>